andfanilo/lyon2/docs/mlops.md

     - Push a new commit, wait for the image build, then redownload the Docker image locally an try running it.

 You are now able to host up-to-date images on Github.

----

-The following exercises are optional bonuses if you want to go the full MLOps route.

 ## 5. Deploying to Huggingface Spaces